teodoraspasojevic/Public-transport-platform-OOP/README.md

 # Public-transport-platform-oop
-Implementation of a public transport platform, using object oriented paradigm and a graph as a data structure.
+Implementation of a public transport platform, using object oriented programming and a graph as a data structure.

 **Implementation**